Scleral Lens Market Size and Share

 Scleral Lens Market Analysis by Mordor Intelligence

-The global scleral lens market size stood at USD 330.75 million in 2025 and is projected to reach USD 538.76 million by 2030, reflecting a 10.25% CAGR over the forecast period.
+The Scleral Lens Market size was valued at USD 330.75 million in 2025 and estimated to grow from USD 364.15 million in 2026 to reach USD 589.32 million by 2031, at a CAGR of 10.11% during the forecast period (2026-2031).
 Increasing clinical acceptance of scleral lenses for complex corneal disorders, rapid material science innovation in high-oxygen-permeable polymers, and greater practitioner proficiency are fueling demand.
 Growing pediatric keratoconus detection, expanding drug-eluting lens pipelines, and the emergence of 3-D printing for bespoke devices further reinforce momentum.
 North American reimbursement policies and specialty fitters underpin current revenue leadership, while Asia-Pacific’s accelerating practitioner training drives the fastest uptake.
 Heightened investment in digital fitting platforms and supply-chain resilience for fluorosilicone acrylate compounds will likely influence competitive strategy across the scleral lens market.

 Key Report Takeaways